 We all communicate all the time.
 Still, no one knows what the heck is going on.
-We know more about quantum mechanics than what’s happening inside our brains when communicating.
+When communicating, we know more about quantum mechanics than what’s happening inside our brains.

 Most people work at jobs where they know things.
 We don’t.

 We seldom know anything for sure.
-I have been working with PR every day since 2005 (and studied PR at the university between 2000-2005), but I rarely know for sure if the press release I just wrote will take off.
+I have been working with PR every day since 2005 (and studied PR at the university between 2000 – 2005), but I rarely know if the press release I wrote will take off.

-I don’t know if the pitch will result in a full-page article or not.
+I don’t know if the pitch will result in a full-page article.
 I don’t know if the website copy will convert at 0,5% or 3%.
 I don’t know how many subscribers will forward that last newsletter.
 Will our brilliant PR strategy work?
 I mean, I hope so.
 3There are no standards when it comes to conversion rates.
 To find benchmarks for your website’s niche, you should expect that online numbers might be exaggerated for effect.
-Still, conversion … Continue reading
+Still, conversion rates … Continue reading

 What if something in our professional life worked once before?
 We can almost always be sure that it won’t work precisely the same way ever again.
 The gist is that we don’t know — but we have to deliver tangible results repeatedly.

-If you’re PR- and communications, and you don’t have at least a touch of low professional self-esteem, please let the rest of us know how you do it.
+If you’re PR- and communications, and you don’t have a touch of low professional self-esteem, please let the rest of us know how you do it.

 Theory of Mind: A Blessing and a Curse